Get inside the human mind (and earn a science degree at the same time)

 You’ll take a blend of psychology, science, and math courses with an emphasis on research methods and data analysis.
 In your third and fourth years, you’ll have the chance to work in small groups, get hands-on laboratory training, and work one-on-one with professors.

-Your Bachelor of Science in Honours Psychology is the perfect launchpad for a career in behavioural neuroscience, forensic psychology, or cognitive psychology — or for a medical career specializing in neurology, psychology, or pediatrics.
+Your Bachelor of Science (BSc) in Psychology is the perfect launchpad for a career in behavioural neuroscience, forensic psychology, or cognitive psychology — or for a medical career specializing in neurology, psychiatry, or pediatrics.

-Earn a Bachelor of Science degree in Honours Psychology
+- Earn a Bachelor of Science in Psychology

 Co-op = relevant paid work experience

 By alternating school terms and paid co-op work terms throughout your degree, you can explore new career areas and types of employers as your career interests evolve.

 - Marketing assistant

 Sample co-op employers

 - Toronto District School Board